Sifchain/Documentation/resources/tutorials/running-sifchain-validator-on-kubernetes/running-sifnode-on-kubernetes.md

 ### Network and Node Setup

-Please refer to this [link](https://github.com/Sifchain/sifnode/tree/master/docs/chainOps/k8s) for the most up to date and accurate directions on how to finish this setup.
+Please refer to this [link](https://github.com/Sifchain/sifnode/tree/master/docs/chainOps/k8s) for the most up to date and accurate directions on how to complete this setup.

 ### Stake your Node: